Ghy0501/MCITlib/README.md

 </p></details>

 ## 📰 News
+- **[2026.07]** We support DoRA for LLaVA and InternVL to facilitate advanced and stable PEFT continual learning since it has become the most popular techniques for MCIT methods.
 - **[2026.04]** 🔥🔥🔥 **MCITlib-v3** is released!
 This version adds **new continual instruction tuning methods**, **broader model support**, and extends the library to the **video** modality with **video benchmarks ([CL-VISTA](https://arxiv.org/pdf/2604.00677))** and **video-capable base models (Video-LLaVA & VideoLLaMA2)**—enabling continual instruction tuning and evaluation beyond classic image–text settings.
 - **[2026.01]** 🔥🔥🔥 We have updated the paper in [MCITlib](https://arxiv.org/pdf/2508.07307) with the latest results.
 Please feel free to check it out. 🎉🎉🎉
 - **[2025.10]** 🔥🔥🔥 **MCITlib-v2** has been updated!
 The latest version includes training and testing code for **8 mainstream multimodal continual instruction tuning methods**, compatible with **2 base models** and **3 continual instruction tuning datasets**. 🎉🎉🎉